 Here are some spots we recommend visiting when in Kamakura, the seaside city just outside of Tokyo.

 While the exterior of Ah Goo is unassuming--a traditional little two-story wooden house surrounded with greenery--and the interior is simple and classically Japanese--all tatami mat and sliding paper doors--this little kaiseki restaurant presents sumptuous dishes.
-An upscale Japanese restaurant which offers the freshest seasonal ingredients, the chefs at A Goo create sophisticated masterpieces, plated artistically with superb attention to detail.
+An upscale Japanese restaurant that offers the freshest seasonal ingredients, the chefs at A Goo create sophisticated masterpieces, plated artistically with superb attention to detail.
 They serve authentic Japanese dishes such as zosui (porridge), sashimi, and flavorful dashi-based soup.
 Their dishes capture the essence of each season, using only local seasonal ingredients.
 A feast for the eyes as well as your taste buds, a meal at Ah Goo is a delight.

 Get your dose of protein at Tamagoyaki Ozawa, a Kamakura classic, which has perfected the fluffy and flavorful tamagoyaki, Japanese rolled omelet.
 With an exquisite sweetness and lovely texture, tamagoyaki truly rivals a slice of cake.
 And while some may balk at the idea of sweet eggs, just think of it as a flourless cake.
 This casual little shop is as local as it gets, with no English menu or English-speaking staff, but a fantastic, longstanding reputation in Kamakura.